Paladio Terminal LE :: Playing new map l StarCraft 2: Legacy of the Void l Crank – StarCraft eSports

 Planets Starcraft – Shiloh

 Shiloh is a temperate rim planet that was initially ignored by the settlers due to its low metal supplies.
 They instead focused on planets that enabled industry and space trade.
-It was only after the richer, central worlds were mapped, settled, and established that Shiloh caught the interest of the colonists.
+It was only after the richer, central were mapped, settled, and established that Shiloh caught the interest of the colonists.

 Starcraft Units – Zergling

-The wild little Dunewalkers of the Zz’gash sand world were admitted to the swarm to serve as scouts and attack troops of the first wave.
+The wild little Dunewalkers of the Zz’gash sand world were admitted to the swarm to serve as scouts and attack troops of the wave.
 While little more than wild animals, Zerglings work well together under the command of larger warriors.
 The voracious Zerglings are very fond of tearing their foes to pieces with the help of their razor-sharp curved claws and fangs.

 Starcraft Units – Ultralisk